Hell's Highway (1932 film)

-Hell's Highway is a 1932 American pre-Code film directed by Rowland Brown.
+Hell's Highway is a 1932 American pre-Code drama film directed by Rowland Brown.

 Plot

 The film centers around brutal conditions in a prison of the Southern United States.
 Chain gang prisoners forced to construct a "liberty highway" for their overseer chasten under his brutal stewardship.
 Duke Ellis is the most influential inmate among them.
 He soon discovers his younger brother has also been incarcerated and joined the chain gang.
 Soon enough Duke will mastermind a mass riot.